Running Python Scripts

 What is a Python script?

 A Python script is just a Python file like example.py.
-A Python file is also referred to as a module in the context of a Python package but for this lesson we will use the script definition.
+A Python file is also referred to as a module in the context of a Python package but for this lesson we will refer to a Python file as a script.

 Running a script with uv